waysignal/catmodel_glossary/glossary.md

 + Mutiple-trigger contracts are a way to use derviatives but still have insurable interest benefits for financial and tax purposes.
 The triggers are usually one financial and one non-financial.
 The probability of both triggers occuring is low so this lowers the cost to the cedant.
 It also increases diversification for insurers.
 + attachment method is grouping monoline policies under a new master agreement. single text method is redrafting the monoline policies into one policy.
 + CGL policy is used to cover only liabilities.
 The umbrella policy is used as an excess layer facility and will generally be designed to pay o ut the ultimate net loss in excess of a retained limit.
-+ CMO (MBS (residential mortgages)), ABS (asset); credit market: CLO and CBO both nder CDO.
++ CMO (MBS (residential mortgages)), ABS (asset); credit market: CLO and CBO both under CDO.
 CDOs can be balance sheet/cash flow CDOs or synthetic/arbitrage CDOs.
 Balance sheet ones are based on assets physically held in a portfolio that is sold into the system.
 Synthetic CDOs are based on assets purchased and actively managed; can be funded through note issuance or unfunded with credit derviatives.
-Most send out funds through the cash flow method, where specific P&I are used to pay investors.
+Most send out funds through the cash flow method, where specific P&I are used to pay investors by seniority.
+Assets/liabilities are removed from the balance sheet and risks are transferred to the investors.
++ "Note once again that, although aspects of credit risk fall underthe class of insurable risks, we consider the CDO market to be a separate financially driven marketplace and will not consider the structures in further detail." (?)